Dominik Dinga

-Dominik Dinga (Доминик Динга; born 7 April 1998) is a Serbian professional footballer who plays as a centre-back for Petržalka.
+Dominik Dinga (Доминик Динга; born 7 April 1998) is a Serbian professional footballer who plays as a centre-back for Voždovac.

 Club career

 Vojvodina

 Dinga was a member of Hajduk Kula until summer 2014, when he moved to Vojvodina.
 After season with youth team, he started his senior career from 2015–16 season.
 He scored his first goal, in first friendly match for the first team.
 Dinga made his official debut for Vojvodina's senior team in first qualifying round for UEFA Europa League, in pair with Igor Đurić in first match against MTK, ended with 0:0 result.
 He also made his Serbian SuperLiga in 1st fixture, against Čukarički, when he was substituted in at the half-time for Igor Đurić.
 On 19 February 2016, Dinga terminated the contract with Vojvodina.

 Ural

 Dinga signed a long-term contract with the Russian club FC Ural Sverdlovsk Oblast on 8 April 2016.
 He would not be able to play for the club in the 2015–16 Russian Premier League games as the transfer window was already closed at the time.
 He made his official debut for club in the 2nd fixture match of the 2016–17 Russian Premier League, against Rostov, played on 7 August 2016.

 After remaining on the bench in all the 2022 Ural games after returning from loan, Dinga was released from his contract with Ural by mutual consent on 17 June 2022.